frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

 ## Project

-In this stage, you will be designing a shooter to launch the Power Cell from the 2020/2021 Infinite Recharge game.
-The Power Cell is a 7 inch diameter foam ball.
-Watch the [2020 Game Animation](https://www.youtube.com/watch?v=gmiYWTmFRVE), [1690's 2020 Robot Reveal](https://www.youtube.com/watch?v=7EPv0gfnSEw) and [2021 Chezy Champs Finals 2](https://www.youtube.com/watch?v=kBWlbf5j5SI) for an understanding of the game tasks.
+In this stage, you will be designing a shooter to launch the Power Cell, a 7 inch diameter foam ball, from the 2020/2021 Infinite Recharge game.
+Watch the [2020 Game Animation](https://www.youtube.com/watch?v=gmiYWTmFRVE), [Team 1690 2020 Robot Reveal](https://www.youtube.com/watch?v=7EPv0gfnSEw) and [2021 Chezy Champs Finals 2](https://www.youtube.com/watch?v=kBWlbf5j5SI) for an understanding of the game tasks.
 Refer to the [game manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf) and [field layout drawings](https://firstfrc.blob.core.windows.net/frc2020/PlayingField/LayoutandMarkingDiagram.pdf) for field elements and the [AndyMark website](https://www.andymark.com/products/7-in-diameter-foam-ball) for power cell specifications.

 The shooter will be designed to shoot the Power Cells into the high goal from just behind the white "Initiation Line."

 <center><img src="\img\design-guide\stage2-shooter\Shooter Assembly.webp" style="width:60%"></center>
+<center><figcaption>Finished shooter assembly.</figcaption></center>

-The reference is provided in [**this document**](https://cad.onshape.com/documents/8f093edaad44b5702e92ddd9/w/fefbb7a7af099fc237c1513a/e/84d7075719d34c35b3be9410).
-Model a copy of it in your own document.
-Related mechanism design concepts, decisions made for this design, and a basic guide are all provided below.
+The reference shooter is provided in [**this document**](https://cad.onshape.com/documents/8f093edaad44b5702e92ddd9/w/fefbb7a7af099fc237c1513a/e/84d7075719d34c35b3be9410).
+You should model a copy of it in your own document.
+The mechanism design concepts, decisions made for this design, and a basic guide are all provided below.

 ### Engineering Concepts & Decisions